rpede/tutorial-react-ci/README.md

 _NOTE: lines starting with # are comments, not commands._

+**Important** Notice the branch name at the end of `git push --set-upstream origin fix/build`.
+It should match the name of the branch you are trying to push.

 Create then merge a pull-requests from `fix/build` branch.
 Verify that you fixed the build by observing the workflow log.
 If not, commit and push another change to same branch.